xataio/pgzx/README.md

 # pgzx - Create Postgres Extensions with Zig!

 `pgzx` is a library for developing PostgreSQL extensions written in Zig.
-It provides a set of utilities (e.g. error handling, memory allocators, wrappers) as well as a development environment that simplify integrating with the Postgres code base.
+It provides a set of utilities (e.g. error handling, memory allocators, wrappers) as well as a development environment that simplifies integrating with the Postgres code base.

 ## Why Zig?